Credit card balances continued to push toward the $1 trillion mark in September, according to the federal government

 “Given the disappointment on the quarterly rate of consumer spending growth in last week’s GDP report, the acceleration on a monthly basis in September is comforting,” Marple wrote.

-Rate hike: December
+Rate hike: December or bust

 As expected, the Federal Reserve held firm on interest rates at its November meeting.
 The strong GDP report and other factors solidified the belief among analysts that the Fed will raise rates by 25 basis points (0.25 percent) in December.
 Even economic researchers at Credit Suisse, who had previously held firm on a May 2017 rate hike forecast, changed their target date to next month based on impending changes in the makeup of the Federal Open Market Committee.